Shopify/erb_lint/README.md

 ### ContentStyle

-Based on DeprecatedClasses, ContentStyle will find any words or phrases that violate the rule set that you provide.
+ContentStyle will find any words or phrases that violate the rule set that you provide.

 This `rule_set` is specified as a list of rules, each with a `violation` set and a corresponding `suggestion`.
 Optionally, you can also add a `case_insensitive: true` value to make ContentStyle ignore case when searching for violations.
-If your `violation` is a regex pattern, you can add a `regex_description` string to replace the pattern in the error message.
+If your `violation` is a regex pattern, you can add a `pattern_description` string to replace the pattern in the error message.

 ```ruby